AkashTemburnikar/ServiceBusEmualtor/readme.md

 docker --version

-If installed correctly, it will display the Docker version.

 Run the Project with Docker
 1. Ensure Docker Desktop is running.
 2. Navigate to the project directory containing the docker-compose.yaml file: